MichaelOreillyMor/BaseProject/README.md

 **TurnBasedSessionManager**

-Acts as connection point between the players and the GameController and provides some utilities like pause the game.
+Acts as connection point between the players and the GameController and provides some utilities like pause the game (similar to Unreal GameMode class).

 ![SessionManager](/readmeImgs/SessionManager.png)

 **GameRPGController**

 Responsible for the rules, actions, who wins and state of a PlayerRPG vs PlayerRPG match.
-It handles the interactions between the PlayerRPG UnitStates and the Board.
+It handles the interactions between the PlayerRPG UnitStates and the Board (similar to Unreal GameState class).

 ![GameController](/readmeImgs/GameController.png)